 Ocean County College defines civility primarily as the demonstration of respect for others, basic courtesy, reciprocity (treating others as we wish to be treated), and behaviors that create a positive environment in which to learn and to work.

-The Trustees of the College and the College Administration set the tone for civil behavior through their professional conduct and through their leadership of the institution.
-All members of the college community create a positive environment characterized by considerate and principled conduct.
+The Trustees of the College and the College Administration set the tone for civil behavior through their professional conduct and their leadership of the institution.
+All members of the College community create a positive environment characterized by considerate and principled conduct.

-While no civility statement can guarantee considerate and principled conduct, the values set forth herewith represent institutional ideals and should serve as guide posts:
+While no civility statement can guarantee considerate and principled conduct, the values set forth herein represent institutional ideals and should serve as guideposts:

 - Commitment to the community college philosophy: Access, transfer, career preparation, workforce development, partnering, and community outreach.
 View OCC’s mission and vision.